This topic describes how to use the Apache Kafka connector.

 However, if the data type that you specify in the DDL statement is different from the actual data type, you can use one of the following methods to handle the issue:

-If the declared data type of a column has a larger range than the actual data type, the field that you want to use is parsed based on the declared data type.
-For example, if the column is declared as the DOUBLE type and data in the column is of the BIGINT type, the data type is parsed as DOUBLE.
+If a column's declared data type has a wider range than the actual data type, the field is parsed according to the declared data type.
+For example, if a column declared as the DOUBLE type is used to hold BIGINT data, the column's data type is parsed as DOUBLE.

 The following figure shows the ranges of data types and the compatibility between the data types.

-NoteIn the preceding figure, the ranges of the data types that are closest to the root node are the largest.
-If two data types belong to different branches, the two data types are incompatible.
+NoteIn the preceding figure, data types closer to the root node have wider ranges.
+Data types on different branches are incompatible.

-You cannot perform auxiliary type inference on complex data types, such as ROW, ARRAY, MAP, and MULTISET.
+Auxiliary type inference is not supported for complex data types, such as ROW, ARRAY, MAP, and MULTISET.

 By default, Realtime Compute for Apache Flink parses complex data types as STRING.

-In most cases, JSON text in Kafka topics has a nested structure.
-If you want to extract nested columns from JSON text, you can use one of the following methods:
+In most cases, the JSON text in Kafka topics has a nested structure.
+If you want to extract nested columns from JSON texts, you can use one of the following methods:

 Declare